accesscode-2-1/kitkat/unit-1/week-2.md

 **Hoshiko Oki**

 * This week's medium post:https://medium.com/@HoshikoOki
-* Last week’s goal: To review all the subjects I did not do well on the test.
+* Last week’s goal: try to finish homeworks on time
 * What went well (what goals did you meet?)
-I went through the exercises,tutorial videos and class materials and feel a little more confident about some of the subjetcs.
+I spend as much time as I can to read documentation etc and got a little comfortable to read them than before.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-I want to go through more exercises to be ready for the next test!
+I tried but I couldn't make app to work.
 * What is your goal for next week?
-To get the good score on the test!
+Keep studying so that I can understand more about android.
 * What do you need help with? (peers sign up to help if they can)

 ### Think piece discussion (team leader has prepared answers and guides discussion)